 Many different computer programming languages are employed in cryptocurrency programming.

-In this article we take a look at cryptocurrency projects, the languages they use and we briefly talk about each one.
-We attempt to present their main characteristics, probable learning curve and how they are deployed in different crypto software projects.
+We briefly discuss each language while highlighting their main characteristics, learning difficulty and how they are deployed in different crypto software projects.

 Haskell is the world’s only widely adopted general purpose purely functional programming (FP) language.
 There are other purely functional dialects, but they’re usually limited to domain-specific applications.